 This season earned her the title of the CEV Cup and the runner-up of the Turkish Cup and the Turkish League, where she ended up suffering a hamstring injury in the calf during the decisive game of the semi-final against Eczacibasi and had to watch the final from the bench .

 At the end of the season with Fenerbahçe, she received a proposal from Russian volleyball, decided to accept it and to continue her career at Dinamo Krasnodar.
 Fe Garay joined the team for the start of the 2014/2015 season after finishing her commitments with the Brazilian national team, where she won the Grand Prix of the FIVB Volleyball and Bronze in the Women's World Championship.
-Currently the Russian season is still in progress and her spike strength and her precise passes have helped her team win the Russian Cup that Dynamo Krasnodar had not won since 1994 as well as the exclusive title of the CEV Cup, becoming two-time champion of this competition.
+In her first season at the Russian volleyball, Garay helped her team to win the Russian Cup, competition that Dynamo Krasnodar had not won since 1994 as well as the exclusive title of the CEV Cup, becoming two-time champion of this competition.
+At the end of the season the season renewed its contract with the team, but for lack of fulfillment of the terms of the contract by the Russian team, Fernanda transferred to the rival Dinamo Moscow.

 Back to home